SalvishGoomanee/Deep-neural-networks-based-approaches/README.md

 Notes and/or comments on those papers, if any will be included next to each paper.

 <H6>
+Note:

-Note: The papers are not in any order of complexity and/or grouped under any particular theme.
-I, myself, am interested in deep learning for 3D point clouds and optimisation approaches, and CV in general.
-Feel free to contact me if you have any questions pertaining to any items in the lists below.
+- The papers are not in any order of complexity.
+My interests include but is not limited to, deep learning for 3D point clouds, optimisation approaches and CV in general.

+- I, therefore, focus on **deep learning techniques for computer vision**, **combinatorial optimisation** and **belief propagation systems**.

+- I also include papers related to the application of deep learning approaches in various other aspects where I will try to give overviews as well.

+- Feel free to let me know if you have any questions/comments pertaining to any of the items from the lists below.
 <H6>

 ------------------------------------